brendan-rius/brendan-rius.github.io/_posts/2014-12-26-optimization-beauty-compilers.markdown

 ### Notes

 [^1]: arithmetic operators tend to be heavily optimized by compilers (for obvious reasons), so this kind of optimizations is not useful anymore.
-For example gcc will automatically transform a multiplication in addition of bitshifts if it can, and that without `-O` (with `-O` it would have tried to pre-compute the result at compilation time).
+For example gcc will automatically transform a multiplication in addition or bitshifts if it can, and that without `-O` (with `-O` it would have tried to pre-compute the result at compilation time).
 [^2]: In fact, even if the compiler does not compile the code down to the `bswap` instruction, it can optimize it a way that it takes nearly the same time
 [^3]: accessing bytes this way is called [type punning][type-punning]